M-Yankov/Tic-Tac-Toe-Client/README.md

 Client side game

 ### Description
-This is the `Tic Tac Toe` game developed using `angular-js` as single page application.
+This is the `Tic Tac Toe` game developed using `angular-js` as a single page application.
 The game is running well on desktop and laptop computers.

 ### Demo